pyodide/pyodide/docs/development/abi.md

 - [pyodide_2025_0](abi/313.md) (Python 3.13)
 - [pyodide_2024_0](abi/312.md) (Python 3.12)

-> Before Python 3.14, Pyodide used a different ABI versioning scheme based on the year of release.
-> From Python 3.14, Pyodide uses the ABI versioning scheme based on the Python version.

 For background on why specific flags were chosen, see [ABI-sensitive flags](abi/flags.md).

 ```{eval-rst}